netdata/netdata/docs/anonymous-statistics.md

 <!--
 ---
 title: "Anonymous statistics"
+description: "Netdata collects anonymous usage information by default and sends it to Google Analytics (GA).
+We use the statistics gathered from this information for two purposes: Quality assurance and Usage statistics."
 custom_edit_url: https://github.com/netdata/netdata/edit/master/docs/anonymous-statistics.md
+keywords:
+  - anonymous statistics
+  - anonymous-statistics.sh
+  - google analytics
+  - quality assurance
+  - usage statistics
+  - google tag manager
 ---
 -->

 # Anonymous statistics

-Starting with v1.12, Netdata collects anonymous usage information by default and sends it to Google Analytics.
+Starting with v1.12, Netdata collects anonymous usage information by default and sends it to Google Analytics (GA).
 We use the statistics gathered from this information for two purposes:

 1.  **Quality assurance**, to help us understand if Netdata behaves as expected, and to help us classify repeated